The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 We followed it up with good craft beer and Mexican bar snacks accompanied by live music on the terrace at Golden Bear Brewery Company.

-The Apple Shed Kitchen was also recommended to us and has a deck over the water, but they only had one vegetarian option.
+The Apple Shed Kitchen was recommended to us and has a deck over the water, but they only had one vegetarian option.
+Alberta’s is another popular spot for brunch with vegan and gluten-free options.

 A great way to combine the previous few items on this list is to cycle part of the Great Taste Trail.
 The full trail from Nelson to Kaiteriteri (the access point to Abel Tasman) is 175km (109 miles) and takes 2–6 days to complete.